bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 using curves over quadratic extensions there are more endomorphism families to pick from, and the field operations become more efficient compared to prime fields of the same size.
-The field GF(2^127-1) offers extremely efficient arithmetic as it is a Mersenne prime.
+The field GF(2^127-1) offers extremely efficient arithmetic as the modulus is a Mersenne prime.
 Together these improvements substantially reduce power consumption and computation time.

-This document specifies a twisted Edwards curve ("Curve4Q"), proposed in [Curve4Q], that supports constant-time, exception-free scalar multiplications that are faster then any alternative.
+This document specifies a twisted Edwards curve ("Curve4Q"), proposed in [Curve4Q], that supports constant-time, exception-free scalar multiplications that are faster than any alternative.
 As described in [Curve4Q], Curve4Q is the only known curve that permits a four dimensional decomposition over the highly efficient field GF(p^2) with p = 2^127 - 1 while offering close to 128 bits of security.
 This